WrittenGames/LdapBundle/README.md

-In case you want to make your users authenticate against a directory, add the `authentication` section to your configuration, specify the directory to be authenticated against, and provide it with your user manager:
+In case you want to make your users authenticate against a directory, add the `authentication` section to your configuration, specify the directory to be authenticated against, and provide it with the service ID of your user manager:

 ```
 wg_ldap: